sak1987/Image_Classifier_UDACITY/README.md

    # *AI Programming with Python Project*

 ![UdacityImage_12 _CB520200229_](https://user-images.githubusercontent.com/33560386/103129495-6eaebb00-46b2-11eb-8e06-43d11a8b2c77.png)

-#### *Project code for Udacity's AI Programming with Python Nanodegree program.
+### *Project code for Udacity's AI Programming with Python Nanodegree program.
 In this project, students first develop code for an image classifier built with PyTorch, then convert it into a command line application*

+## Overview

-### The goal of this project is to train an image classifier to recognize different species of flowers
+### *In this project, I will train an image classifier to recognize different species of flowers,* *then export it for use in a stand alone application.*

-### *Software and Libraries*
+This project was completed as part of Udacity's Data Scientist Nanodegree certification.

+## Software and Libraries

-##### This project uses Python & the following libraries:
+### *This project uses Python & the following libraries:*
  NumPy
  Pandas
  scikit-learn